Most cats enjoy interacting with their owner and playing is a great way to develop the bond between you and your pet.

 Playing with kittens

 If you have a kitten it is important to teach basic good manners – cats should be discouraged from scratching, clawing or biting.
-This may be fine when little but as its ‘weapons’ become larger and the cat stronger it can cause damage and certainly pain.
-Children can be frightened by cats that do this when they haven’t learned to be gentle or to hold back in play.
+This may be fine when little but as their claws become larger and the cat gets stronger it can cause damage and certainly pain.
+Therefore, avoid playing with your hands and allowing small kittens to grab and bite hands and fingers.
+If they try to do this, redirect them onto a soft toy which they can bite and rake their back legs along instead.
+It can also prove frustrating and frightening for a cat who has learnt to play with their owner’s hands as a kitten to suddenly start being punished by the owner when they get bigger and this sort of play hurts.
+This can lead to conflict for the cat and can damage their bond with the owner as a result.
+It can also be frightening for children (and adults who are unused to cats) if a cat tries to bite their hands as they haven’t learned to be gentle or to hold back in play as kittens.
+Therefore, it is important to teach kittens these skills from as young as possible.
 Small feathers or toys dangling on the end of a rod and wire or string keep your hands a safe distance from the claws.

 Play and the older cat